huilinghe19/Epics_Practices/README.md

 # Get properties in spock
+## The standard attributes like position, velocity, acceleration, deceleration, base_rate,step_per_unit can be easily got in spock.
+Other epics motor attributes can not be got by default attributes.
+But we can use extra neu marcos to get them.
+"PV" is the control property, which stands for the epics PV name.
+It can be easily changed to adapt to the other PVs.
 	>>> simctrl.get_db_host()
 	Result [3]: 'dide17.basisit.de'
 	>>> simctrl.get_db_port()
 	Result [4]: '10000'
 	>>> simctrl.get_property("PV")
 	Result [7]: {'PV': ['IOCsim:m']}
+	>>> sim1.position
+	Result [51]: 1.0
+	>>> sim1.base_rate
+	Result [50]: 0.1
+	>>>  sim1.velocity
+	Result [53]: 1.0
+	>>> sim1.limit_switches
+	Result [52]: array([False, False, False])

 # The way to start the epics ca server: